Wesleyan Endowments FAQ

 - Who sets endowment policy?

 Endowment policy is set by the Investment Committee with information and guidance from the Chief Investment Officer and her staff.

 - Why are gifts important to Wesleyan's endowment?

 Endowment growth depends on three factors: returns, spending withdrawals and donations.
 Schools that receive significant donations into endowment not only increase their competitive advantage immediately, but continue to maintain advantages over the long term through investment returns.

 Your annual gift to the Wesleyan Fund provides crucial support for Wesleyan’s endowment.
 To make a gift, please go to give.wesleyan.edu.
-To learn about other ways of making a gift to Wesleyan, please contact Mark Davis ’96, Director of Gift Planning at 860-685-3660 or email@example.com, or Ann Goodwin ’79, Associate Vice President for Development, at 860-685-2544 or firstname.lastname@example.org.
+To learn about other ways of making a gift to Wesleyan, please contact Mark Davis ’96, Director of Gift Planning at 860-685-3660 or firstname.lastname@example.org, or Frantz Williams '99, Director of Development, at 860-685-2544 or email@example.com